 These Greek Shrimp Bowls come together in roughly 30 minutes (depending on which grain you use).
 Here's how to make them:

-Step 4: Prepare the Lemon-Garlic Yogurt
+Step 4: Prepare Lemon-Garlic Yogurt by combining yogurt, lemon juice, and garlic; stir well.

 In terms of wild vs. farm-raised, wild are harder to come by, though do have a sharper flavor.
 If the shrimp are farm-raised, just make sure they’re raised sustainably.